ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 ## Service-to-Service (S2S) authorization policy for compute
 {: #s2s-authorization}

-Fusion as a Service compute resources requires authorization to interact with {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satellitelong_notm}} services.
-To enable this interaction, you must create a service-to-service (S2S) authorization policy in IAM that grants Fusion as a Service Administrator-level access to these services.
+IBM Fusion as a service compute resources requires authorization to interact with {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satellitelong_notm}} services.
+To enable this interaction, you must create a service-to-service (S2S) authorization policy in IAM that grants IBM Fusion as a service Administrator-level access to these services.

 ### Prerequisites
 {: #s2s-prerequisites}

-Before you can use Fusion as a Service, you must create S2S authorization policies to allow Fusion as a Service to:
+Before you can use IBM Fusion as a service, you must create S2S authorization policies to allow IBM Fusion as a service to:
 - Create and modify {{site.data.keyword.openshiftlong_notm}} cluster instances in your account
 - Create and modify {{site.data.keyword.satellitelong_notm}} location instances in your account